fedora-infra/fedmsg/doc/deployment.rst

 Deploying fedmsg for yourself
 =============================

-Often, the emphasis in fedmsg docs is on how to subscribe to an existing fedmsg deployment; how do I listen for koji builds from Fedora Infrastructure?
+Elsewhere, the emphasis in fedmsg docs is on how to subscribe to an existing fedmsg deployment; how do I listen for koji builds from Fedora Infrastructure?
 This document, on the other hand, is directed at those who want to deploy fedmsg for their own systems.

 This document also only goes as far as setting things up for a single machine.
-You typically deploy fedmsg across an *infrastructure*.
-If you just want to try it out for "proof-of-concept", these are the docs for you.
+You typically deploy fedmsg across an *infrastructure* but if you just want to try it out for "proof-of-concept", these are the docs for you.

 Lastly, the emphasis here is on the practical -- there will be lots of